What is leasing?

 Generally, you can choose to put 3, 6, 9 or 12 initial rentals down over 2, 3 or 4 years, however some of our finance providers will allow as few as 1 initial rental, thereby making your first payment the same as every proceeding payment albeit at a higher monthly cost.
 Don’t worry if this doesn’t make sense to you, all you need to know is how much money you want to put down up front and our friendly team will do the rest!

 Vehicle Excise Duty (road tax) is covered as part as your monthly payment throughout the lease contract.
-Other than maintenance and running costs of your vehicle (see below), the only other payment you would make is an administration fee of £179.99 including VAT.
+Other than maintenance and running costs of your vehicle (see below).
+For the first time ever, we no longer charge an admin fee, meaning you now get an extra £179.99 in your pocket.

 Is car maintenance included?